kilsedar/land-cover-collector/README.md

 Cordova version is 8.0.0.
 Installation instructions can be found [here](https://cordova.apache.org/docs/en/latest/guide/cli/).

-The packages used in this application are already in the repository.
+The plugins used in this application are already in the repository.

 It is necessary to point the application to your CouchDB instance in the "www/settings.js" file that you need to create.